OpenChargingCloud/WWCP_ESGP/README.md

 - A bit based on the bad parts of OCPI v2.2, e.g. missing charging station concept, broken authentication/authorization.
 - Most unique data identificators are generated on the receiver side, this makes the process of submitting and later updating data, e.g. a repair process, complicated for no good reason.
 - Predefined strings for `EMP Ids`, `Charging Station Manufacturers` and `Charging Station Models` will lead to unneccessary protocol versioning issues. *"Closed world"* protocol designs do not work in e-mobility!
-- General very bad API design, e.g. GET methods for validating data already send are missing completely.
+- General very bad API design, e.g. GET methods for validating data already sent are missing completely.
 This protocol is more a postcard service.
+- If the data sent should have any regulatory or legal importance (in the future) any data should be digitally signed.
+This also means that some kind of organization, key and certificate management is required.

 Currently it does not make much sense to implement this protocol!